kalininalab/alphafold_non_docker/README.md

 - For further information refer [here](https://github.com/deepmind/alphafold)

 ### **Running AlphaFold-Multimer**
 - All steps are the same as when running the monomer system, but you will have to
     - provide an input fasta with multiple sequences,
     - set *-m multimer* option when running *run_alphafold.sh* script,
-    - optionally set the *-l* option with true or false that determine whether all input sequences in the given fasta file are prokaryotic.
-If that is not the case or the origin is unknown then set to false.

     ```
     # Example run (Uses the GPU with index id 0 as default)
-    bash run_alphafold.sh -d alphafold_data/ -o dummy_test/ -f multimer_query.fasta -t 2021-11-01 -m multimer -l true
+    bash run_alphafold.sh -d alphafold_data/ -o dummy_test/ -f multimer_query.fasta -t 2021-11-01 -m multimer
     ```

 ### **Examples (Modified from [AF2](https://github.com/deepmind/alphafold#examples))**